denten-books/plain-text/4-simulation.md

 Although much more accessible and interactive than communication in octal or binary machine code, the conversational model had several significant downsides.
-It resembled human communication, but in fact spoke only a limited vocabulary.
-Researchers from the U.S. Air Force academy would write:
+It resembled human communication, but in fact utilized only a limited vocabulary.
+Researchers from the U.S. Air Force academy would later
+write:

 > The lower cost of computer access and the proliferation of on-line systems produced a new breed of users, people whose expertise was in some area other